 There are numerous statistical software packages that can be used to process quantitative questionnaire data.
-Personally, I have always used, and been satisfied with, 'SPSS' (Statistical Package for the Social Sciences), which is one of the market leaders in this category.
-There are also various computer programs to facilitate the qualitative analysis of transcribed texts (e.g., NUD\IST, NVivo).
+Personally, I have always used, and been satisfied with, SPSS (Statistical Package for the Social Sciences), which is the market leader in this category.
+There are also various computer programs to facilitate the qualitative analysis of transcribed texts (e.g., NVivo, SPSS Text Analysis for Surveys).
 From a survey researcher's point of view, programs that can handle quantitative and qualitative questionnaire data in an integrated manner are particularly valuable.
-As described in Section 2.8, there are over 30 available desktop packages specifically created to combine questionnaire design, data collection, and qualitative/quantitative data analysis (for references, see Section 2.8).
-Although currently they show considerable variation in terms of the elaborateness of the various processing components, many packages can already perform most of what ordinary users will ever need.
+There is no shortage of desktop packages specifically created to combine questionnaire design, data collection, and qualitative/quantitative data analysis (there are over 30 such programs available; for references, see Section 2.9).
+Although they show considerable variation in terms of the elaborateness of the various processing components, many packages can already perform most of what ordinary users will ever need.
 Furthermore, developments in this area are so fast that the improved versions available in a few years' time will have ironed out most of the currently existing shortcomings.

-In Section 2.8, I introduced one particular program, SphinxSurvey, which is an integrated, PC-based Windows package for conducting questionnaire-based surveys (for a review, see Macer, 1999).
+In Section 2.9, I introduced one particular program, Sphinx Survey, which is an integrated, PC-based Windows package for conducting questionnaire-based surveys (for a review, see Macer, 1999).
 One reason for selecting this software has been its unique and powerful qualitative data analysis module.
 All the available survey research programs on the market can perform standard statistical operations (and for advanced statistics, researchers can switch over to a specialized statistical software), but there is far less available in terms of analyzing the open-ended, longer verbal responses.
-The lexical module of SphinxSurvey provides a variety of indices about open responses, ranging from total number of words and the number of unique words, to the most frequently used words and lexical range.
+The lexical module of Sphinx Survey provides a variety of indices about open responses, ranging from total number of words and the number of unique words, to the most frequently used words and lexical range.
 The program can reduce the vocabulary of each response by eliminating non-relevant words and terms, leaving a core lexicon that is readily analyzable for content.
 Other sophisticated functions offer computer aided content analysis of each text response by assigning categories to it, which can then be analyzed by means of quantitative methods.
 Such lexical examinations are still fairly novel in survey research and are definitely worth experimenting with.